Posts List

 Reinstall CentOS using grub

 This post is here mainly because I always forget how to do it.
 This is one of the simplest ways to reinstall a Centos (will probably work for RHEL and maybe even Fedora) system without needing PXE or physical access to the machine.
-Make sure that that you have tested you kickstart before you use it and don’t blame me if anything goes wrong.
+Make sure that you have tested your kickstart before you use it and don’t blame me if anything goes wrong.
 Save the following script and make it executable then run it.
+It will ask some questions about networking and hostname and then write a new grub stanza to your grub.conf.
+It will also download the correct kernel and initrd from the information you have given it and put them in the correct position for grub to find them when it boots.